Miami (FL) logo

 Miami Hurricanes Over/Unders

-See, over/unders (also known as totals) are bets on the combined scoring of both teams in a game.
-For its game against North Carolina last year, the total was set at a whopping 72 points.
+Over/unders (also known as totals) are bets on the combined scoring of both teams in a game.
+For its game against North Carolina in 2020, the total was set at a whopping 72 points.
 With the Hurricanes losing, 62-26, the combined 88 points between the teams made this an easy win for the over.
 Had the game finished with fewer than 72 points between the teams, under bettors would’ve won instead.

 Had it been, say, 46-26, or any other score adding up to 72, the bet would have been a push and both bets would have been refunded.